katherineChen0/servian/README.md

   - Android: Install a TTS engine that includes Serbian (Google Text-to-speech or other engines) and enable it in Settings → Text-to-speech.
   - Desktop Chrome/Firefox: voices available depend on the OS speech voices.

-If you want, I can package the app as a PWA so you can install it and keep voices cached.